top of page

 “Tell Doc that I’ll only be a minute,” I said.

-“Of course,” the voice said and their shape retreated.
+“Of course,” the voice said before retreating down the hall.

 I pulled out the nail easily and placed it beside Chuck.
 He tapped again on the plastic of his cage and again I ignored him.
 He would have to do backflips for my attention but suddenly he began trying.
 His initial attempts were futile but growing closer as if refining technique.
 I ignored him, again, and smeared spackle on the hole in the wall like my father taught me, and wielding a pencil and tape measure like sword and shield, I challenged the drywall to a duel.